alpacahq/user-docs/content/trading-on-alpaca/crypto-trading.md

 We now offer crypto trading through our API and the Alpaca web dashboard!
 Trade all day, seven days a week, as frequently as you'd like.

 {{< note title="Crypto trading is currently in open beta!" >}}

+Crypto trading is currently available for eligible international participants and participants in the following US jurisdictions: California, Massachusetts, Missouri and Montana.
+Existing Alpaca users in approved jurisdictions can enable crypto trading capabilities now via the dashboard.

-Sign up for an account [here](https://app.alpaca.markets/signup) to start trading now!
+New users in approved jurisdictions can sign up for an account [here](https://app.alpaca.markets/signup) to start trading crypto now.

 {{< /note >}}

 ## Eligibility

-Currently (as of Oct 28th, 2021), the public beta is open to international users and only the following U.S. jurisdictions: California, Massachusetts, Missouri, and Montana.
-We're working to broaden our eligibility criteria to more states and countries so stay tuned!
+Currently crypto is enabled in beta for eligible participants in the approved jurisdictions indicated above.
+Please stay tuned for additional announcements as we work to broaden our eligibility criteria to include additional states and countries.

 ## Supported Assets